Imburse-Payments/imburse-payments.github.io/pages/guides/getting-started-authentication.md

 ## Accessing the Management API and Transactions API

-Once you have create your `bearer` token by using an `Identity API` endpoint, you can then start making API calls to the `Management API` or `Transactions API`.
+Once you have created your `bearer` token by using an `Identity API` endpoint, you can start making API calls to the `Management API` or `Transactions API`.